ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: Evaluating the benchmarks against the dataset

 Table \ref{DPL} shows the performance of all models, and the ablation study of MT5 (oracle), on the \acs{DPL} task.

 First, MT5 (oracle) outperforms all the other models on all metrics.
 Specifically, it outperforms BERT-WWM by 0.59\% and 1.35\% on Micro-F1 for action and action-slot label identification, respectively.
 This reveals that MT5 can beat BERT models when more given more information in the input, especially the result from \ac{NLU}.
-Besides, it achieves 5.38\% higher BLEU and 8.37\% higher Combination compared with GPT2 (oracle), which indicates that conditional casual language modeling is more effective in this case.
+Besides, it achieves 2.86\% higher BLEU and 7.11\% higher Combination compared with GPT2 (oracle), which indicates that conditional casual language modeling is more effective in this case.
 Second, we explore the joint learning performance for MT5 and GPT2, where the prediction from \acs{NLU} is used as an input of \acs{DPL}.
-MT5 still outperforms GPT2 by 2.29\% for the overall performance, specifically 2.99\% for the action label identification, 4.12\% for the action-slot label identification, and 0.46\% for the value generation.
-Third, we conducted an ablation study on MT5 and found that pseudo labeling, natural perturbation, historical utterances, and external knowledge are still helpful.
-Specifically, external knowledge has the largest influence (-3.56\%), followed by historical utterances (-2.14\%), natural perturbation (-0.38\%), and pseudo labeling (-0.26\%).
+MT5 still outperforms GPT2 by 2.97\% for the Combination performance, specifically 2.99\% for the action label identification, 4.12\% for the action-slot label identification, and 1.83\% for the value generation.
+Third, we conducted an ablation study on MT5 and find that pseudo labeling, natural perturbation, historical utterances, and external knowledge are still helpful.
+Specifically, external knowledge has the largest influence ($-4.13\%$), followed by historical utterances ($-1.58\%$), pseudo labeling ($-0.97\%$) and natural perturbation ($-0.38\%$).
 All scores decrease generally.
 One exception is that BLEU increases by 0.17\% without natural perturbation.
-Similar to the case in \acs{NLU}, some modified entities may cause ambiguity.
+Similar to the case in \acs{NLU}, some modified entities may cause ambiguity. \ac{CL} is beneficial in terms of all evaluation metrics.
+Specifically, \ac{CL} increases 1.05\% in Combination, while improving the generation of actions by 4.71\%/3.59\% and action-slots by 1.91\%/1.98\% in terms of Micro/Macro-F1.
+Thus \ac{CL} helps the \ac{DPL} task more than it helps the \ac{NLU} task.

-\subsection{\Acl{NLG}}
+\subsubsection{\Acl{NLG}}

 Table \ref{tab:nlg} shows the automatic evaluation of GPT2 and MT5, and the ablation study of MT5 (oracle), on \acs{NLG}.
-First, MT5 (oracle) outperforms GPT2 (oracle) on METEOR.
-Specifically, MT5 (oracle) is 0.56\% and 1.03\% superior on BLEU1 and BLEU4 but 0.93\% inferior on ROUGE1.